Keyboarding Course and Class Information

 Keyboarding courses train students to type quickly and accurately without looking at the keyboard.
 Such courses can be taken alone or as part of a full certificate or degree program.

 A beginning keyboarding course teaches students to touch type quickly and accurately, while intermediate and advanced courses give them experience typing up various types of documents, using special keys and continuing to improve their speed and accuracy.
-In addition to focusing on typing letters, symbols and numbers together, advanced keyboarding students can take a 10-key data entry course to hone only their numerical typing skills.
 Those interested in working in the legal field can take an advanced typing course that covers legal terminology, legal documents and legal transcription.

 List of Classes

 Some descriptions of common beginning through advanced keyboarding classes are shown below.

 Designed for individuals who have little or no training in typing or keyboarding, this course introduces students to techniques that will allow them to progress past pecking at the keys.
 Students memorize the order of the keys and practice typing for speed and accuracy.
 The course stresses typing without looking at the computer keyboard or backtracking to fix mistakes.
 To move on, students must be able to type 30 words per minute with three or fewer errors.